davidwmartines/amqp-bus/README.md

   });

   /****************************************
     As a message type publisher:
-     Fanout a message to any/all subscribers.
+    Broadcast a message to any/all subscribers.
   */
   const userCreatedEvent = {
     id: 42